 Navigating the world of food with a diagnosis of type 2 diabetes is tough.
 What foods should I eat?
 What foods are bad for me?
 What foods should I avoid?
-A search on the Internet is not much help—with all kinds of contradictory tips, diets, products, and methods.
+A search on the Internet is not much help because the tips, diets, products, and methods condtradicted themselves.
 Some claim to lower blood sugar or even cure diabetes.

 Common Myths About Diet and Diabetes

 Many people think that diabetics must give up carbohydrates, but this is not true.
 Carbs are an important source of energy, and they are also the best source of fiber.
 Carbs are divided into two categories.

 If you are not sure how many carbohydrates you can consume, start with approximately 45-60 grams per meal, and then monitor and adjust as needed.
 A healthy meal plan can include small portions of vegetables such as corn, peas, potatoes, and yams, as well as other starchy foods such as beans, fruit, milk, yogurt.